reuters-graphics/docs_graphics-kit/pages/for_developers/graphics-components.md

 But we don't have to pass just an image to this slot.
 Remember, **slots are just placeholders** for whatever elements go in particular spot -- in this case, something that goes directly above the headline.

-So if we want to put something other than an image in its place, we can and are can style that however we like as well!
+So if we want to put something other than an image in its place, we can and can style that however we like as well!

 ```svelte
 <script>